 That Supreme Court decision is titled Nix v.
 Whiteside, a 1986 case (475 U.S 157).
 There, Whiteside appealed denial of a motion for new trial after he was convicted of a second degree murder in Iowa.
 The defense in the murder trial was a self-defense claim that Whiteside stabbed the victim believing that victim was going for a gun.
 Whiteside testified that he though that victim had a gun under a pillow.
 Right before trial, Whiteside, for the first time, told his trial counsel that he saw something metallic in victim’s hand.
 Because this was inconsistent with what Whiteside told his trial counsel before, trial counsel prevented him from testifying to that by threatening to withdraw and to advise the court of this development.
 The trial counsel believed that Whiteside wanted to commit perjury and did not want to be part of that.
 The jury convicted Whiteside who believed that had he testified that he saw something metallic in victim’s hand, he would have a better chance at trial.
 Based on that he filed a motion for a new trial claiming a six amendment right to competent counsel was violated.
 That motion was denied and all subsequent appeals in the state system were denied culminating with the Supreme Court of Iowa affirming the conviction and ruling that Whiteside’s attorney’s actions were required.
 Whiteside filed a writ of habeas corpus in Fedearal court, which was denied, but reversed by the United States Appeals court that opined Whiteside’s counsel violated his duty of confidentiality by threatening to reveal to the trial court that Whiteside intended to commit perjury.
 The United States Supreme Court overturned that decision and held that (1) first duty of counsel is to discourage testimony that would result in perjury.
 But, (2) if the client insists on perjury, “attorney’s duty of confidentiality, which covers the client’s admission of guilt, does not extend to a client’s announced plans to engage in future criminal conduct”.
 In other words, revealing confidential information about client’s intention to commit perjury is sanctioned now by the highest court in the United States.

 Whether or not a client informs me that he had too much too drink, my plan is to fight for a better results or dismissal.
-Do not simply walk in and plead guilty even if you consumed alcohol.
-A DUI is not determined by the number of drinks or by the subjective observations of the officer.
-Let me advise you and may be you can avoid harsh consequences and future problems.
+Do not simply walk in and plead guilty for a DUI even if you consumed alcohol.
+A DUI is not determined by the number of drinks or by what police officer believs.
+Let Attorney DUI Los Angeles help you and may be you can avoid harsh consequences and future problems.